 Written by: Kirollos Hanna, PharmD, BCPS, BCOP, University of Minnesota Medical Center & Mayo Clinic

-Ixazomib (Ninlaro®) is the only oral proteasome inhibitor indicated in combination with lenalidomide and dexamethasone for the treatment of multiple myeloma after at least one prior therapy.
+Description: Ixazomib is an oral proteasome inhibitor indicated in combination with lenalidomide and dexamethasone for the treatment of multiple myeloma after at least one prior therapy.
 This PQI highlights the management, safety, and efficacy of ixazomib.

 Ixazomib is an oral PI that may be used in the relapsed/refractory (r/r) setting in combination with lenalidomide/dexamethasone.
 Off-label considerations include utilizing ixazomib in the front-line setting regardless of transplant eligibility in combination with lenalidomide and dexamethasone or in the r/r setting with pomalidomide/dexamethasone or with dexamethasone alone.
 Ixazomib provides an all oral treatment option in patients with MM.
 In a clinical phase 1/2 trial, front-line ixazomib/lenalidomide/dexamethasone was associated with a very good partial response in 58% of patients.
 In the r/r setting, ixazomib-containing regimens demonstrated an improvement in response rates and/or progression free survival.
 The most common side effects associated with ixazomib in ≥20% of patients include: diarrhea, constipation, thrombocytopenia, peripheral neuropathy, nausea, peripheral edema, vomiting, and back pain.